justintd/portfolio-site/README.md

 # Portfolio Site

 Hey there!
-This is my first portfolio site built with Gatsby.
+This is my first portfolio site built with React and Gatsby.

 ## Getting Started